PKD Foundation logo

 Choose an amount

-{{ Non-profit name }} is a 501(c)3 tax-exempt organization, and your donation is tax deductible within the guidelines of U.S. law.
+The PKD Foundation is a 501(c)3 tax-exempt organization, and your donation is tax deductible within the guidelines of U.S. law.
 Please keep your receipt as your official record.
 We'll email it to you upon successful completion of your donation.

 Today, you can make a difference that will ripple through generations of families affected by PKD.
 These are just a few of the families your gift will support.